Generate, Sign, and Automate Salesforce documents with real-time sync

 How can we help you?

-Titan allows you to add an address finder input that connects to Google Maps and Google Places.
-As the user types, the input returns matching addresses or places within the region you define.
+Titan lets you add an Address Finder input that connects to Google Maps and Google Places.
+As the user types, the input returns matching addresses or places based on the region you define.

-When a user selects a result, the address fields are automatically populated with data returned by Google.
-This reduces manual input, enforces consistent address structure, and improves the reliability of location data stored in your project.
+When a user selects a result, the relevant address fields are populated with data returned by Google.
+This reduces manual input, maintains more consistent address formatting, and improves the reliability of location data captured through your project.

 Note: